BrooksLeitner/BrooksLeitner.github.io/_news/announcement_1.md

 related_posts: false
 ---

-I participated in my first Hackathon!
-I joined team Monarch Mile, who pitched at the Yale Center for Biomedical Innovation and Technology Hackathon about a Platform to connect breast cancer survivors with evidence-based resources for integrative health resources.
+My first in-person Hackathon!
+I pitched with team Monarch Mile at the Yale Center for Biomedical Innovation and Technology Hackathon about a platform to connect breast cancer survivors with evidence-based resources for integrative health resources.